A puncture wound such as this one with at least one visible tooth mark is common following a dog bite.

 Animal Bites, First Aid

-Bites can be caused by wild animals and domestic animals (including humans), and they can range from mild to serious.
-It is important to assess both the severity of the bite as well as the risk for infection to determine the appropriate first aid and care.
+Bites can be caused by wild animals, domestic animals, and humans, and they can range from mild to serious.
+It is important to assess both the severity of the bite and the risk for infection to determine the appropriate first aid and care.

 Note: If the bite is from a wild animal or from a domestic animal whose immunization status is unknown, rabies is a concern.
-Seek prompt medical attention from a physician, even if the bite is mild and the skin barely broken.
+Seek prompt care from a medical professional, even if the bite is mild and the skin appears to be barely broken.
 Immediate vaccination can prevent rabies from developing.
-While rabies in humans is rare, it is fatal.
+While rabies in humans is rare, it does occur and is typically fatal.

 First aid for minor bite wounds: